Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ## 1.0.0 Installation Procedure

 This section will go over listing the prerequisites, preparing the installation media, and installing the OS onto the Aiffro.
-I avoid using the USB-A ports on the Aiffro since they're limited to USB 2.0 speeds.
+Avoid using the USB-A ports on the Aiffro since they're limited to USB 2.0 speeds.

 ### 1.1.0 Prerequisites